M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Client-To-Server-Communication/index.md

 ![The Visual Studio project details](visual-studio-project-details.png)

-<p class="note">The post-build event command line should already be populated due.</p>
+The post-build event command line should already be populated due.
+{:.note}

 Enter the following into the `Pre-build event command line` box: